mhulscher/frontend/README.md

 # frontend

-The `nginx-php-fpm` builds several Docker-images that you can use as a base for your own frontend projects.
+This `frontend` project builds several Docker-images that you can use as a base for your own frontend projects.
 The following Docker-images are produced:

 * frontend:latest
 * frontend:test-latest